Thank you for reading our post, please rate this article at the end.

 - Tip

-In order to correctly measure kinetic energy, to estimate your arrow’s total weight, you ought to use the mass of each of these components.
+To correctly measure kinetic energy and to estimate your arrow’s total weight, you ought to use the mass of each of these components.

 You will find that you need to decrease your arrow’s weight so that it can traverse larger lengths.